ericclack/gcse-maths-for-programmers/freq_tables/index.md

 Do you remember the different measures of a set of data?

-* Mode
+* Mode -- this is the most common item
-* Range
+* Range -- this is the difference between the highest and lowest value, watch out for rows in your table with zero frequency
-* Median
+* Median -- this is the middle value of all the data
-* Mean
+* Mean -- this is the sum of all the values divided by the number of values

 How would we determine these from the data table?
+Which can you either see or easily calculate?

 ## Types of distributions